Brandon Lowe has 10th-inning RBI single, Tampa Bay Rays rally late to beat Colorado Rockies | TSN

 Lowe's hit to right off Brent Suter (4-2) scored automatic runner Osleivis Basabe.

+“He got a pitch he could handle, smoked it down the line,” Rays manager Kevin Cash said.

-Yandy Díaz tied it at 5 with a two-run single in the ninth off Rockies closer Justin Lawrence.
+Yandy Díaz tied it at 5-all with a two-run single in the ninth off Rockies closer Justin Lawrence, who blew his sixth save in 16 chances.
 The AL batting leader went 2 for 4 and raised his average from .328 to .329.

+“Look, we’ve been fortunate that it seems like (when) we need a big hit Yandy’s either up or he’s coming up soon, and it does feel like he comes through more times than not,” Cash said.
+“Lawrence is really, really tough on righties ... but Yandy can hit anybody.”

 Pete Fairbanks (2-4) pitched a perfect 10th.